 The extract of the berry of the palm Saw Palmetto (Serenoa repens, Serenoa serrulata) is comprised of 85% fatty acids, and has been shown to support overall reproductive health in men and women.
 Many herbalists use this herb for protecting and improving male fertility from the impact of harmful lifestyle and environmental factors.

 Saw Palmetto specifically helps support a healthy prostate.
 This herb has been shown to help reduce Benign Prostatic Hyperplasia (BPH), or an enlarged prostate by inhibiting the conversion of testosterone to dihydrotestosterone (DHT), and improving testosterone breakdown and excretion.
-According to Web MD, BPH affects almost all men over the age of 50.
+Each year in the United States, more than 26 million are affected by BPH, according to the School of Medicine and Public Health, UW Health, at the University of Wisconsin.
 BPH may affect male fertility by minimizing the secretion of semen, the fluid that nourishes and protects sperm during ejaculation.

 Tribulus (Tribulus terrestris) is a stimulating tonic for the immune, sexual and reproductive system in both men and women.
 In men, it has been shown to increase DHEA and testosterone levels, important hormones for spermatogenesis and libido.
 This herb is useful for impotence, low libido and male infertility.